Aaronontheweb/node-bootcamp/sessions/hour2/working-with-filesystem/readme.md

 ### Sending a Requested File

-Let's build on our HTTP and file knowledge and send requested files to our visitors.
+Let's build on our HTTP and file knowledge to send requested files back to visitors.

 ```javascript